HarryNguyen2023/HarryNguyen2023/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I'm currently doing capstone project about mobile manipulator system in warehouse.
+- ⚡ I'm currently researching of wireless communication protocol.
-- 🌱 I'm currently studying about robotics dynamic & control, and signal processing in robotics.
+- 🌱 I'm also continuing to study on control systems and signal processing.

 ## ✉️ Find me on: